bcgsc/ntEdit/README.md

 ntEdit is a fast and scalable genomics application for polishing genome assembly drafts.
 It simplifies polishing and "haploidization" of gene and genome sequences with its re-usable Bloom filter design.
 We expect ntEdit to have additional applications in fast mapping of simple nucleotide variations between any two individuals or species’ genomes.
+** NOTE: In v1.3.1, the parameter k is automatically detected from Bloom filters **

 ### Implementation and requirements